GUDAPATIVENKATESH/Documentation/Agile.md

 **Scrum Meeting**
   * This is opportunity for scrum team to meet "As One Team Mindset" to understand ehat everyone is doing to achive sprint goal.
 So we can avoid other unnecessary meeting in the project.
-  * to discuss Impediments and blockers.
+  * To discuss Impediments and blockers.
   * Daily Scrum is not a status meeting or not a Dought clarifing meeting.
   * Everyday max time 15min.
   * Entire team Must join every 24 Hours exclude holidays.